halfwhole/nlb-telegram-bot/README.md

 <your.ip.address.here> ansible_user=<user>
 ```

-Copy `.env` to `.env.prod`, with the appropriate production credentials.
+Copy `.env.example` to `.env.prod`, with the appropriate production credentials.

 Make sure you have `python`, `pip`, `docker`, `docker-compose`, and `pipenv`
 available on your production server, then deploy using this command: